Definition of the Zika Virus

-Zika virus is a mosquito-borne disease which spread mainly by the Aedes genus (Aedes aegypti and Aedes albopictus).
-The virus has been spreading inside many African countries and outside to America mainly through biting the infected mosquitoes to healthy people.
-These mosquitoes are very active during the daytime, but also can bite the people at night.
+The Zika virus is a mosquito-borne disease which spreads mainly by the Aedes genus (Aedes aegypti and Aedes albopictus).
+The virus has been spreading inside many African countries and outside to America, mainly through infected mosquitoes biting healthy people.
+These mosquitoes are very active during the daytime, but can also bite people at night.

-The main problem is that Zika Virus causes only mild flu-like symptoms that resolves spontaneously within days, therefore infected patients may not realize they have Zika Virus in their blood.
+The main problem is that the Zika virus causes only mild flu-like symptoms that resolve spontaneously within days, therefore, infected patients may not realize they have the Zika virus in their blood.
 An infected individual can also be a source of infection to healthy mosquitoes.

-In 2015, more than 3500 microcephalic cases have been reported in Brazil after the large outbreak of Zika virus there, and the virus was isolated from the amniotic fluid of at least two pregnant women, suggesting a strong relationship between Zika Virus and the microcephalic infants.
-It was suggested that mothers infected with Zika Virus during the early stages of labor can transmit the virus into her infants though the placenta.
+In 2015, more than 3500 microcephalic cases have been reported in Brazil after the large outbreak of the Zika virus there, and the virus was isolated from the amniotic fluid of at least two pregnant women, suggesting a strong relationship between the Zika virus and the microcephalic infants.
+It was suggested that mothers infected with the Zika virus during the early stages of labor, can transmit the virus into her infants though the placenta.

-There have been two reported cases of sexually transmitted Zika Virus infection.
+There have been two reported cases of sexually transmitted Zika virus infections.
 It was found that the virus presents longer in semen than the blood.

-There have been multiple cases reported to be infected with Zika Virus through blood transfusion in Brazil, but no cases have been reported in United States.
+There have been multiple cases reported to be infected with the Zika virus through blood transfusions in Brazil, but no cases have been reported in the United States.
 These reports are currently being investigated.

 Clinical Manifestations of the Zika Virus

-Zika virus can either cause mild flu-like illness or even no symptoms.
-About 1 in 5 people infected with Zika Virus will have non-specific symptoms, such as:
+The Zika virus can either cause a mild flu-like illness or even no symptoms.
+About 1 in 5 people infected with the Zika virus will have non-specific symptoms, such as: